 All applicants are required to acknowledge that they have received notice that grantees and subgrantees must comply with the confidentiality and privacy requirements of VAWA, as amended.
-Applicants must upload and attach, under Additional Attachments in JustGrants, the completed acknowledgement form available on the OVW website at http://www.j.
+Applicants must upload and attach, under Additional Attachments in JustGrants, the completed acknowledgement form available on the OVW website.
 This form must be signed by the Authorized Representative.